biologist79/ESPuino/README.md

 * If you're using a headphone-pcb with a [headphone jack](https://www.conrad.de/de/p/cliff-fcr1295-klinken-steckverbinder-3-5-mm-buchse-einbau-horizontal-polzahl-3-stereo-schwarz-1-st-705830.html) that has a pin to indicate if there's a plug, you can use this signal along with the feature `HEADPHONE_ADJUST_ENABLE` to limit the maximum headphone-voltage automatically.
 As per default you have to invert this signal (with a P-channel MOSFET) and connect it to GPIO22.
 * Enabling `SHUTDOWN_IF_SD_BOOT_FAILS` is really recommended if you run your Tonuino in battery-mode without having a restart-button exposed to the outside of Tonuino's enclosure.
 Because otherwise there's no way to restart your Tonuino and the error-state will remain until battery is empty (or you open the enclosure, hehe).
 * Enabling `PLAY_LAST_RFID_AFTER_REBOOT` will tell Tonuino to remember the last RFID-tag played after next reboot.
 So rebooting Tonuino will end up in autoplay.
+* If `MDNS_ENABLE` is enabled, your Tonuino is reachable via hostname.local.
+So if your Tonuino's hostname is 'tonuino', the address is `tonuino.local`.
 * Compile and upload the sketch.

 ## Starting Tonuino-ESP32 first time
 After plugging in it takes a few seconds until neopixel indicates that Tonuino is ready (by four (slow) rotating LEDs; white if Wifi enabled and blue if disabled).
 If uC was not able to connect to WiFi, an access-point (named Tonuino) is opened and after connecting this WiFi, a [configuration-Interface](http://192.168.4.1) is available via webbrowser.
 Enter WiFI-credentials + the hostname (Tonuio's name), save them and restart the uC.
 Then reconnect to your "regular" WiFi.
 Now you're ready to go: start learning RFID-tags via GUI.
 To reach the GUI enter the IP stated in the serial console or use the hostname.
-For example if you're using a Fritzbox as router and entered tonuino as hostname in the previous configuration-step, in your webbrowser tonuino.fritz.box should work.
+For example if you're using a Fritzbox as router and entered tonuino as hostname in the previous configuration-step, in your webbrowser tonuino.fritz.box should work (or tonuino.local if `MDNS_ENABLE` is enabled).
 After doing rfid-learnings, place your RFID-tag next to the RFID-reader and the music (or whatever else you choosed) should start to play.
 While the playlist is generated/processed, fast-rotating LEDs are shown to indicate that Tonuino is busy.
 The more tracks a playlist/directory contains the longer this step will take. <br >
 Please note: hostname can be used to call webgui or FTP-server.
 I tested it with a Fritzbox 7490 and worked fine.
 Make sure you don't use a name that already exists in you local network (LAN).

 ## WiFi